Humans are excitable beings.

 He says the firm is on course to become “profitable on an ongoing basis in 2022”.
 But that’s no guarantee, and will depend on Monzo making more revenue from existing customers to ultimately boost its top line.

-Since Monzo’s not yet profitable, the firm could decide to push out its IPO until that changes.
+Since Monzo’s not yet profitable (as of publication in June 2022), the firm could decide to push out its IPO until that changes.

 While lack of profitability isn’t uncommon among companies in growth mode, profits sure can make for a prettier press release and prospectus.